WinnieHAN/dndmv-pj/README.md

 ## Reference
 ```
-@inproceedings{jiang2019regularization,
+@inproceedings{han2019enhancing,
-  title={A Regularization-based Framework for Bilingual Grammar Induction},
+  title={Enhancing unsupervised generative dependency parser with contextual information},
-  author={Jiang, Yong and Han, Wenjuan and Tu, Kewei},
+  author={Han, Wenjuan and Jiang, Yong and Tu, Kewei},
-  booktitle={Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP)},
+  booktitle={Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics},
-  pages={1423--1428},
+  pages={5315--5325},
   year={2019}
 }
 ```